The Trust's Diversity and Inclusion Statement

 To report an abuse incident from a service user, member of the public or staff member:

-• Report incident to a member of staff in the relevant department or a Trust senior manager or via the Trust complaints process.
+• Report incident to a member of staff in the relevant department or a trust senior manager or via the trust complaints process.

-Trust workers:
+Trust staff:

 To report discrimination, bullying or harassment from a member of the workforce: